apache/trafficserver/doc/developer-guide/api/functions/TSHttpTxnServerIntercept.en.rst

 caching rules.
 Should the plugin wish the response not be cached, the plugin must use appropriate HTTP response headers to prevent caching.
-The primary purpose of :func:`TSHttpTxnServerIntercept` is allow plugins to provide gateways to other protocols or to allow to plugin to its own transport for the next hop to the server. :func:`TSHttpTxnServerIntercept` overrides parent cache configuration.
+The primary purpose of :func:`TSHttpTxnServerIntercept` is allow plugins to provide gateways to other protocols or to allow one to plugin to its own transport for the next hop to the server. :func:`TSHttpTxnServerIntercept` overrides parent cache configuration.